42xel/BAPL2/README.md

 They don't have to actually be initialized, a hacky piece of code such as `0 => (a = 0)` will satisfy the compiler.

 Resolving the nature and scope of a prefixless variable is done as follows :
-We look for the nearest parameters fitting the name, then the nearest fitting local variable, and last in the global variable.
+- we look for the nearest parameters fitting the name first
+- then the nearest fitting local variable
+- last we look in the global variables space

-If nothing is found, a global variable is created if the variable was the left hand side of an assignement, and an error is thrown otherwise.
+If no suiting variable is found, a global variable is created if the variable was the left hand side of an assignement, and an error is thrown otherwise.

 ### IO variable